tkc/mcp-server-template/README.md

 ## Acknowledgements

-This project uses the Model Context Protocol (MCP) developed by Anthropic.
+This project uses the Model Context Protocol (MCP) developed by Anthropic and provides an educational quiz tool for AI assistants.